-- Expand C++'s abstraction vocabulary beyond class/struct/union/enum which are hardwired into the language. - Enable providing longstanding best practices as reusable libraries instead of English guides/books, to have an easily adopted vocabulary (e.g., interface, value) instead of lists of rules to be memorized (e.g., remember this coding pattern to write an abstract base class or value type, relying on tools to find mistakes). - Enable writing compiler-enforced patterns for any purpose: coding standards (e.g., many Core Guidelines "enforce" rules), API requirements (e.g., rules a class must follow to work with a hardware interface library, a browser extension, a callback mechanism), and any other pattern for classes. - Enable writing many new "language extensions" as ordinary library code (instead of pseudo-English standardese) with equal usability and efficiency, so that they can be unit-tested and debugged using normal tools, developed/distributed without updating/shipping a new compiler, and go through LEWG/LWG as code instead of EWG/CWG as standardese.
-As a consequence, enable standardizing valuable extensions that we'd likely never standardize in the core language because they are too narrow (e.g., interface), but could readily standardize as a small self-contained library. - Eliminate the need to invent non-C++ "side languages" and special compilers, such as Qt moc, COM MIDL, and C++/CX, to express the information their systems need but cannot be expressed in today's C++.
+- Expand C++'s abstraction vocabulary beyond class/struct/union/enum which are the type categories hardwired into the language. - Enable providing longstanding best practices as reusable libraries instead of English guides/books, to have an easily adopted vocabulary (e.g., interface, value) instead of lists of rules to be memorized (e.g., remember this coding pattern to write an abstract base class or value type, relying on tools to find mistakes). - Enable writing compiler-enforced patterns for any purpose: coding standards (e.g., many Core Guidelines "enforce" rules), API requirements (e.g., rules a class must follow to work with a hardware interface library, a browser extension, a callback mechanism), and any other pattern for classes. - Enable writing many new "specialized types" features (e.g., as we did in C++11 with enum class) as ordinary library code instead of pseudo-English standardese, with equal usability and efficiency, so that they can be unit-tested and debugged using normal tools, developed/distributed without updating/shipping a new compiler, and go through LEWG/LWG as code instead of EWG/CWG as standardese.
+As a consequence, enable standardizing valuable extensions that we'd likely never standardize in the core language because they are too narrow (e.g., interface), but could readily standardize as a small self-contained library. - Eliminate the need to invent non-C++ "side languages" and special compilers, such as Qt moc, COM MIDL, and C++/CX, to express the information their systems need but cannot be expressed in today's C++ (such as specialized types for properties, event callbacks, and similar abstractions).